adamlemmo/deloitte-test/README.md

 > https://www.dropbox.com/s/i2utt71o8orb0mj/Deloitte%20PSD.zip?dl=0.

-And a description indicating the following:-
+And a description indicating the following (just the major points):-

 > * Browser requirements are desktop IE11+, latest versions of Chrome, Firefox, Edge.
 Please let us know which browser you’ve used to develop in (e.g. Chrome/Firefox)
 * This site is responsive with a minimum size of 320px and at least should support iPad portrait and landscape.